glerchundi/sqlboiler-crdb/README.md

 sslmode="disable"
 ```

+**Notes**:
+* Cockroach 2.x and greater are supported, no plans to add support for previous versions.
-**Note**: Code generation against secure clusters is not tested yet.
+* Code generation against secure clusters is not tested yet.

 ## Development